lmorchard/blog.decafbad.com/_posts/2006-01-21-a-bit-of-newsriver-hackery.markdown

 In this is a tool to be dropped into your OPML Editor install's Guest Databases / apps / Tools directory, right alongside `newsRiver.root` itself.
 You may need to restart the OPML Editor.
 Once installed, you should see a new "DecafbadNewsRiver" menu item under the Tools menu, allowing you to view your news in this new UI.
 Expect *lots* of bugs, though.

-Basically, this provides an alternate DHTML outline rendering of the news items gathered by newsRiverâ€”quite similar to [what I did back in October for FeedSpool][fs].
+Basically, this provides an alternate DHTML outline rendering of the news items gathered by newsRiver—quite similar to [what I did back in October for FeedSpool][fs].
 I'm not sure how far I'll take this, if I take it any farther.
 I've got a bit of a notion to tackle some REST/AJAX interaction with newsRiver for on-the-spot item deletion, and maybe on-demand item content retrieval.

 But, for newsRiver hackers:  You might like what I've done with the `viewNewsItems` script under `decafbadNewsRiverSuite`.
 I've made an attempt to pull all of the HTML out of the midst of the processing code.
 That's was icky, and I hated it back when I first ran into it in Radio UserLand.